-Angela Dills, Ph.D. is the Gimelstob-Landry Distinguished Professor of Regional Economic Development at Western Carolina University.
-She received a B.A. from the University of Virginia and an M.A. and Ph.D. from Boston University.
+Angela Dills, Ph.D., is the Gimelstob-Landry Distinguished Professor of Regional Economic Development at Western Carolina University.
+She received a B.A. from the University of Virginia and an M.A. and a Ph.D. from Boston University.
 She previously held faculty positions at Clemson University, Mercer University, Wellesley College, and Providence College.
-She is a labor economist whose research focuses on the economics of education, crime, and health especially policy issues such as school choice, accountability, peer effects, college quality, and alcohol and drug prohibition.
-This research has appeared in journals such as the Journal of Health Economics, Economic Inquiry, the Journal of Economic Behavior and Organization, and the Economics of Education Review.
-She lives in Franklin, NC with her economist-husband and three children.
+She is a labor economist whose research focuses on the economics of education, crime, and health, especially policy issues such as school choice, accountability, peer effects, college quality, and alcohol and drug prohibition.
+This research has appeared in publications such as the Journal of Health Economics, Economic Inquiry, the Journal of Economic Behavior and Organization, and the Economics of Education Review.
+She lives in Franklin, North Carolina, with her economist husband and three children.

 Gimelstob-Landry Distinguished Professor of Regional Economic Development